paulvill76/USMT/README.md

 # UsmtGUI
-A graphical command line runner to run User State Migration Tool from Microsoft
+A graphical command line tool to run User State Migration Tool from Microsoft